praharsh05/Duelyst2-card-game/README.md

-# MSCTeamProject
+This is a backend developed for a tactical card game application in Java as part of the MSc Group project at the University of Glasgow

-This is a backend developed for a tactical card game application in Java
+Major Thanks to Saranya, Glenn, Mona and Ruairi for the development and completion of this project.

 # Board creation